hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 ## Combining FOR UPDATE with Other Clauses

-The FOR UPDATE clause always need a FROM clause.
+The FOR UPDATE clause always need a FROM clause that references a table, or in some cases updatable views.
 It can be combined with the WHERE, ORDER BY, OFFSET, and LIMIT clauses.

 FOR UPDATE is not available to queries that use: